kryptoklob/spearbot/README.md

 # Usage

 1) Put the files to be audited (supports markdown and solidity) in `./spearbot-node/put_files_to_audit_here`

+    > Note: Data ingestion via codebase url (ie github codearena link for the contest) will be coming soon.

 2) Run the summarizer.
 This will generate summaries of all markdown & solidity files, and output by default to `summarization-results.json`